-Identifier: Samuel Farmar Jarvis Family papers
+Samuel Farmar Jarvis family papers

 Scope and Contents

-The Samuel Farmar Jarvis family papers consist of about 37 manuscript letters.
-It includes twenty letters from Samuel Farmar Jarvis (1786-1851) to his son Samuel Fermor Jarvis (1825-1910); four letters from Samuel Farmar Jarvis to Harriette Dobson Jarvis; one letter combined with response between Jeanette Margaret Hart and Samuel Farmar Jarvis; one combined letter from Jeanette Hart Jarvis and Samuel Fermor Jarvis, to Sarah McCurdy (Hart) Jarvis; three letters from Antoinette Jarvis to Samuel Fermor Jarvis; three letters from Christine Jarvis to Samuel Fermor Jarvis; and four letters between Samuel Farmar Jarvis and other correspondents.
+The Samuel Farmar Jarvis series includes letters from Samuel Farmar Jarvis (1786-1851) to his son Samuel Fermor Jarvis (1825-1910); letters from Samuel Farmar Jarvis to Harriette Dobson Jarvis; one letter combined with response between Jeanette Margaret Hart and Samuel Farmar Jarvis; and letters to and from Samuel Farmar Jarvis and various other correspondents.
 A small slip of paper containing a letter-copy from Samuel Farmar Jarvis to an unknown correspondent is enclosed within the November 22, 1819, letter of Samuel Farmar Jarvis to Harriette D. Jarvis.
+Additionally, the series includes two sermons and an address delivered by Jarvis, and a book gifted to him by his godfather.

 Dates